XLSForm/xlsform.github.io/_sections/home-english.md

 ## Multiple language support

 It’s easy to add multiple languages to a form.
 You simply have to name your **label::language1 (code)**,  **label::language2 (code)**, etc., and your forms will be available in multiple languages.
 See the example below.
-Select a different form language from the pulldown menu of data collection  application (this may be located under the **Menu** key).
+Select a different form language from the pulldown menu of the data collection application (this may be located under the **Menu** key).
 For the form below, English and Español will show up as the possible options.

 | type              | name        | label::English (en) | label::Español (es)   | constraint |
 | ----------------- | ----------- | ------------------- | --------------------- | ---------- |